spencerahill/aospy/docs/overview.rst

   used to compute particular physical quantities, the latter can be written in a generic form that closely mimics the physical form of the particular expression.
-The resulting code is easier to read and debut and therefore to share with others.
+The resulting code is easier to read and debug and therefore to share with others.
 - By enabling automation of calculations across an arbitrary number of parameter combinations, aospy facilitates more rigorous analyses and/or analyses encompassing a larger span of input data than would